OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 This document serves as a design guide for FPGA developers, system architects and hardware developers using OFS as a starting point for the creating the FPGA Interface Manager (FIM) for a custom FPGA acceleration board or Platform with Intel FPGAs.

-This development guide is organized as follows:

-* Introduction
-* Top Level Block Diagram description
-  * Control and data flow
-* Description of Subsystems
-  * Command/status registers (CSR) and software interface
-  * Clocking, resets and interfaces
-  * High speed interface (HSSI)
-  * External attached memory
-* High Level development flow description
-  * Installation of OFS RTL and development packages
-  * Compiling FIM
-  * Simulation
-* Demonstration steps illustrating how to change areas of the design
-* Debugging using JTAG

 This document uses the Intel® FPGA PAC D5005 as an example platform to illustrate key points and demonstrate how to extend the capabilities provided in OFS (Open FPGA Stack) to custom platforms.
 The demonstration steps serves as a tutorial for the development of your OFS knowledge.

 This document covers OFS architecture lightly.
 For more details on the OFS architecture, please see [Open FPGA Stack Technical Reference Manual].